dloureiro/tpl4md/README.md

  * A file called `generator.py` that will deal with the copy of the template files to the destination folder and that will be the entry point for a template

 And other files could then be added in each template to perform the needed operations.

+### Global and user specific templates

+Templates can be located in two places :

+ * in the `share/templates` folder near the bin directory where `tpl4md` is installed.
+This folder will hold the global templates, mainly provided with the distribution of `tpl4md`
+ * in the `$HOME/.tpl4md/templates` folder for the user specific templates.
+You can put templates of your own in that directory. they will be available  through `tpl4md`.
+It provided a way to use new templates without modifying the distribution of `tpl4md`

 ## README.pdf